 Though autism was earlier presumed to be environmental in origin, hundreds of genes are associated with this condition today, making genetic mutations one of the most common causes of autism.

-These genes contribute to the various deficits in communication, cognition, and behavior typical in people with autism.
+The genes involved in ASD contribute to the various deficits in communication, cognition, and behavior.

-Later, several other studies demonstrated autism has a strong genetic component.
+Over the years, several studies have demonstrated a strong genetic component to autism.

 - GABA A receptor, beta 3 (GABRB3)